 Students Required to Take a Placement Test

 FTIC students who do not meet one of the above criteria for exemption must submit common placement test scores, such as the Accuplacer, ACT, SAT or Postsecondary Education Readiness Test (PERT), prior to their group advising appointment.
-The Assessment and Testing Office offers the PERT for free at any Seminole State campus.
+The Assessment and Testing Office offers the PERT for free at SLM, ALT, or OVI on a walk-in basis.
 Visit the Assessment and Testing website for hours of operation.